20250730 MAV25 synopsis - Flipbook - Page 103

 Key takeaways:

-1. Aboriginal ways of learning.
+1. Explore Aboriginal ways of learning and how they inform

 Generative AI tools, such as ChatGPT, have access to a